iagolemos1/thresholdmodeling/paper.md

 ## Threshold Selection
 * **Mean Residual Life Plot** : It is possible to plot the Mean Residual Life function, as it is defined in @coles;

-* **Parameter Stability Plot** : Also, it is possible to get the two graphics related to the shape and the modified scale parameters stability plot, as they are defined in @coles.
+* **Parameter Stability Plot** : Also, it is possible to obtain the two parameter stability plots: the Shape Parameter Stability Plot and the Modified Scale Parameter Stability Plot [see @coles from a complete theoretical introduction about these two plots].

 ## Model Fit
 * **Fit the GPD Model** : Fitting a given dataset to a GPD model using some methods (see [**Model Fit**](https://github.com/iagolemos1/thresholdmodeling/blob/master/Functions%20Documentation.md#model-fit)).